Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 The other implementation can also be run in a similar manner.

 Note :
-1. A technical report working draft will be uploaded shortly.
+1. A working draft of the technical report has been currently uploaded.
 2. Sample results for both the codes are present in a '.pdf' format for the three datasets.
 (From left to right - Amazon dataset, IMDB dataset and Yelp dataset).

 # Things to do